amakarovsharxdc/welcome-project/README.md

 `Please fork this repo and solve the problem and send us PR to review.`

+`If you need clarification or have question about problem input - it's ok, just create issue `

 **Good luck and see you later!**

 ## Problem